-I am a firm believer in lifting weights in terms of exercise.
 While cardio is great for your heart and aids in losing pounds, it also breaks down muscle.
-Weight training, just like cardio, does get your heart rate up, does aid in losing weight but GROWS and preserves muscle instead of breaking it down.
+Weight training, just like cardio, does get your heart rate up, aids in losing fat but also GROWS and preserves muscle instead of breaking it down.
 So why not do what is going to get you the most bang for your buck?

 The losing weight is the tricky part of the equation when growing/gaining muscle because you can gain 3 pounds of lean muscle mass, weigh more on the scale, but in essence be much leaner (smaller, tighter, toned) than you were before.

 As you can see from the picture above, muscle takes up less space in the body.
 So while a pound of fat and muscle each technically weigh the same, you can have a lot more dense muscle in a smaller body, hence that “tight” and “toned” look most strive for.

 Here is an example on why the scale is your enemy.
 On the right, I am 8 pounds heavier on the scale than on the left.
 Why?
 Because in the right picture I have more lean muscle mass.
 On the left, while I am still lean, I have more fat.
 Do I care that the scale says I’m close to 10 pounds more?
 I may have used to, but not anymore.

 I love to lift weights because the more muscle I grow, not only do I get leaner, but my metabolism gets faster (even when resting) hence, the more food I’m able to eat.
 To me, it’s a win win!
 Did I mention the more muscle you have the leaner you are?

 As you work on losing fat, it’s very common to lose muscle as well which means your metabolism will eventually slow down making it even more difficult to lose weight if you don’t weight train to keep or build muscle.

 So the more lean muscle mass you can build, the leaner you will become.